Financial Aid Process

 The financial aid process at North Park begins with your application for admission.
 If you are a United States citizen, you should also fill out a Free Application for Federal Student Aid (FAFSA) if you plan on seeking aid or taking student loans.
 While it may seem like an overwhelming form, the FAFSA is the best way for North Park to get a comprehensive picture of your financial situation in order to best serve you.

 - Learn more about filing the FAFSA

-Any financing that you plan to receive from private organizations or groups—such as outside scholarships, private loans, or employer reimbursement programs—won’t be included in your package from North Park.
+Any financing that you plan to receive from private organizations or groups—such as outside scholarships or private loans—won’t be included in your package from North Park.
 Talk with your recruiter about how these can be applied to your account.

 In order to maintain eligibility for financial aid, including student loans and grants, please be sure to note the following:

 - You must maintain satisfactory academic progress in your program of study.